apache/cordova-docs/STYLESHEET.md

   internal state rather than its outward appearance.)

 * Prefer generic "SDK" over "IDE", or "SDK tools" when referring to dedicated GUI coding environments such as Eclipse.
+(OK to refer to specific tools as IDEs if that's how they self-identify.)

 * Remove superfluous "navigate to" wherever possible, unless you need to `cd` to a particular directory to launch a command.
 Instead of